ArdaSaygan/CMPE300-Project-2/report.md

 ## Bonus: Implementation Challenges
 While a digital twin is quite useful in simulating the factory environment, there are challenges associated to implementing such a model for a real process:
 - Model flexibility: A digital twin is tailor-fit to the process it represents, so a need to update the twin will arise whenever the corresponding process is updated.
 This may require dedicated personnel to keep the twin up-to-date.
 - Model representation: The digital twin will work only as good as the model approximates the process.
-For instance, given model in this project does not take into account any down time for maintenance.
-So, while the model is good at simulating individual production cycles, it is lacking in capturing the real production line of the factory.
+For instance, given model in this project assumes that any wear out is fixed instantly.
+This is not a realistic assumption and in the real case, the machine would have to stay idle until it is repaired.
 - Process uncertainty: In general, a digital twin may fail to capture any uncertainty or any unexpected event regarding the process.
 For instance, this twin cannot represent random break-downs for machines.
 In general, a digital twin may fail to take into account random variables in the environment.

 Overall, if this project was a real implementation of a digital twin, we would need to be careful in carefully designing the twin and its relation to the physical twin; we would need to make sure that it represents the factory as good as it fits our aim, we would need to take into account any flexibility in the underlying process and we would need to accustom for any random variables that could disrupt the industrial process.